Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

-Disadvantaged pupils: Above average.
+Disadvantaged pupils: About average.
 Progress up to age 16 is about average.
-Destinations at 16 are above average.
-Progress at 16-18 is excellent.
-Destinations at 18 (allowing for attainment) are about average.
+Destinations at 16 are about average.
+Progress at 16-18 is below average.
+Destinations at 18 (allowing for attainment) are excellent.

 Admissions: Below average.
 The occupancy rate is quite high.
 There is no compulsory entrance exam.